 For a person living with dementia, the need for a good quality of life, full of activities and engagement does not diminish.
-There are many safe and rewarding activities which people living with dementia and their carers can introduce into their lives.
+There are many safe and rewarding activities that people living with dementia and their carers can introduce into their lives.

 Ideally, some dementia care options should compensate for lost activities; promote self-esteem, maintain residual skills and not involve new learning, provide an opportunity for enjoyment, pleasure and social contact; and, be sensitive to the person’s cultural background.